-In 1983, age 37, a too-good-to-refuse offer came to Venter, to join the National Institutes of Health (NIH) in Bethesda, Maryland.
-With funding of over a million dollars a year, he took most of his Buffalo team with him to NIH.
+In 1983, age 37, a too-good-to-refuse offer came to Venter, to join the National Institutes of Health (NIH) in Bethesda, Maryland; with funding of over a million dollars a year, he took most of his Buffalo team with him.

 Venter began to consider the role our genetic code – DNA – plays in the brain’s adrenaline receptors.
 He and his team identified the entire gene sequence corresponding to the adrenaline receptor.
 This was a big achievement and a career changing moment.
 Sequencing DNA now became his priority.